Oprah's Favorite Things: Shop the Top Gifts Under $100

 If you haven't started your holiday shopping yet, the tastemaker of our generation is here to help out.

-Oprah's Favorite Things list dropped today, and it is the gift that keeps on giving.
+Oprah's Favorite Things 2023 dropped last week, and it is the gift that keeps on giving.
 Every one of the great gift ideas handpicked by Oprah Winfrey herself is available to shop directly on Amazon.
 Even better, there are a ton of gifts under $100 for everyone on your list.

 Shop Oprah's Favorite Things 2023